6502bench

 All app settings are local to your system, and do not affect the project in any way.
 If somebody else opens the same project, they may see entirely different pseudo-ops and upper-case choices, based on their own personal preferences.
 (The settings that affect projects are accessed through a different screen, via Edit > Project Properties.)

-For now, you can leave everything set to default values.
+For now, click Cancel to leave everything set to default values.

 « Previous Next »